Undergraduate course information

 Students with disabilities

 Students commencing this course must consider the inherent requirements to be able to achieve a passing grade in their clinical practice assessments.
-Students with concerns should contact UTS: Special Needs.
+Students with concerns should contact UTS: Accessibility Services.

 Accident and incident reporting

-If an injury sustained by a student raises doubts about the student's ability to attend subsequent nursing or midwifery practice experiences, the matter should be referred to the Director of Clinical Practice.
+If an injury sustained by a student raises doubts about the student's ability to attend subsequent nursing or midwifery practice experiences, the matter should be referred to the Manager, Clinical Liaison.

 The Nursing and Midwifery Board of Australia requires students to undertake a specified number of nursing or midwifery practice hours.
-One hundred per cent attendance on practice is required.
-Students who experience unforseen illness or misadventure, as per UTS rule 8.3, are required to complete a special consideration form.
+One hundred per cent attendance on practice is required, excluding public holidays.
+Students who experience unforeseen illness or misadventure, as per UTS rule 8.3, are required to complete a special consideration application.

 Students in this category may then be offered completion of nursing or midwifery practice at the next available relevant placement.
 Should a student fail to complete all nursing practice hours for any other reason, including work or social commitments, they will not be offered the opportunity to complete their nursing practice hours, and run the risk of failing the subject.